4 steps to creating a family “Welcome Committee”

 In the past, there had been times when a student might come into our school, and we’d learn on their first day that they had a medical concern.
 With the Welcome Committee initiative, we set out to proactively gather essential information about students and families so we can support them holistically from day one.

 Step 4.
-Build on the Connections Formed by the Committee.
+Build on the connections formed by the Committee.

 Because of this investment, each incoming family is more visible to us school leaders.
 Right away, we know who students and their families are.
 In the past, there were many times when a family would start at our school, and unless we happened to see them registering with the secretary, we didn’t really know who they were.
 Now, we are able to recognize a new student if they’re sitting alone on the playground, and we can go over and greet them by name.
 The work of the Welcome Committee serves as the entry point we need to strike up the conversations that ultimately lead to more meaningful connections.